-For instance, the hallmark "soft watches" that first appear in The Persistence of Memory suggest Einstein's theory that time is relative and not fixed.
-The idea for clocks functioning symbolically in this way came to Dali when he was staring at a runny piece of Camembert cheese on a hot day in August.
+The "soft watches" which appear in The Persistence of Memory evoke Einstein's theory of relativity.
+The slipperiness of the watches suggests that time is not fixed.
+As legend has it, Dali was inspired to depict clocks in this way after staring at a runny piece of Camembert cheese.

 Sailor Kissing Nurse

-Taken on August 14th, 1945, arguably one of the most enduring and endearing images from the WWII era, it’s been used as a backdrop for weddings, post cards, greeting cards and more.
-The story behind the photo:
+Taken on August 14th, 1945, arguably one of the most enduring and endearing images from the WWII era, it’s been used as a backdrop for weddings, postcards, greeting cards, and more.

 People still debate the identity of the man who kissed nurse Greta Zimmer that day, the day that Imperial Japan had surrendered in World War II.
 Alfred Eisenstaedt's photograph remains an iconic representation of mid-century optimism.